-It is Mardi Gras season and you’re in the mood for an exciting New Orleans-inspired food adventure, but you’re not sure where to go or what to try.
-The terms and dishes can be daunting, for sure, but here’s a quick down-and-dirty cheat sheet to guide your decision-making process.
+It’s Mardi Gras season, and you’re in the mood for a New Orleans-inspired food adventure, but you’re not sure where to go or what to try.
+The terms and dishes can be a little daunting, for sure, but here’s a quick, down-and-dirty cheat sheet to guide your dining decisions.

-Gumbo is perhaps the most iconic Louisiana dish, and can be Creole or Cajun, depending on how the roux (pronounced roo) is made.
-Enjoy the deep flavor of the Cajun Chicken and Andouille Gumbo at Highway 61 Roadhouse in St. Louis.
-Stop in Glenn’s Café in Columbia for a hearty cup of New Orleans Seafood Gumbo, with a side of their bread pudding with whiskey sauce (ok, it's not a side but it is a must-try).
+Gumbo is perhaps the most iconic Louisiana dish and can be Creole or Cajun, depending on how the roux (pronounced roo) is made.
+Enjoy the deep flavor of the Cajun Chicken and Andouille Sausage Gumbo at Highway 61 Roadhouse in St. Louis.
+In Columbia, stop by Glenn’s Café for a hearty cup of New Orleans Seafood Gumbo followed by bread pudding with whiskey sauce.

 Confused about the difference between jambalaya and etouffee (pronounced eh-too-fey)?
-Jambalaya, the distant cousin of paella, is a broth-based rice dish including the holy trinity and shellfish and/or sausage.
+Jambalaya, a distant cousin of paella, is a broth-based rice dish that includes the holy trinity and shellfish and/or sausage.
 The Creole version has tomatoes; the Cajun version does not.
-Etouffee means “smothered” in French and is roux-based and served over rice.
-Can't decide?
-Order the New Orleans Medley at Lake of the Ozarks' Shorty Pants and sample both.
-Ready to give crawfish (aka mudbugs) a taste?
-Sample the crawfish etouffee at Boudreaux's Louisiana Kitchen in St. Joseph.
+Etouffee means “smothered” in French and is a roux-based dish served over rice.

-Traditionally, boudin (pronounced boo-dan) is sausage that is stuffed with pork and rice and is about as Cajun as it gets.
-Like New Orleans, Broussard’s in Cape Girardeau is located on the Mississippi River, and serves house-made spicy pork and crawfish boudin.
-Soiree New Orleans Bistro in Smithville offers a crispy, fried boudin ball topped with roasted red pepper sauce and spicy remoulade (basically an herbed mayo).
+Traditionally, boudin (pronounced boo-dan) is sausage stuffed with pork and rice and is about as Cajun as it gets.
+Broussard’s in Cape Girardeau – located on the Mississippi River, like New Orleans – serves house-made spicy pork and crawfish boudin.

-Wanna know what makes a Po' Boy a Po' Boy?
+Do you know what makes a po’ boy a po’ boy?
 It’s the bread.
 It must be crusty on the outside and soft and fluffy on the inside.
-Broadway Oyster Bar in St. Louis imports fresh-baked bread from Gambino’s in New Orleans for their po’ boys, not to mention an array of oysters served raw, grilled and fried.
-Big Easy Grill in Springfield also has a variety of po’ boys to choose from including roast beef, shrimp, oyster and sausage.
+Broadway Oyster Bar in St. Louis imports fresh-baked bread from Gambino’s in New Orleans for their po’ boys, made with shrimp, oysters, catfish or crawfish.
+The Big Easy Grill in Springfield also offers a variety of po’ boys to choose from including roast beef, shrimp, oyster and sausage.